DexterHuang/Arclight-City/update-log.md

 -  Improved Auto UI scaling to be compatible with more devices
 -  Fixed issue with battle pass end day
 -  Fixed issue with some mercenary image display
+-  Added simple text censor, some words will get replaced by `*`s, the advanced moderation AI strictness is not adjusted at this point, please refrain from personal attacks against another player, if some player makes remarks that are offensive to you, you may report & block them. once blocked, you won't see this player's message

 ### 0.0.68